Older Americans learn new trades in tough jobs market

 After collecting unemployment checks for a year, Burklund took a part-time job at grocery chain Trader Joe's.
 As he watched his retirement savings bleed almost dry, he realized his situation would not turn around anytime soon.

-An acquaintance suggested he train for call center work, servicing banks and insurance companies.
+An acquaintance suggested he train for call centre work, servicing banks and insurance companies.
 "I said, 'Well, I may as well try that because nothing else seems to be working,'" Burklund told Reuters.

 Within two weeks of completing the program, he had three interviews and two job offers.
 In March, he started working at Marsh Insurance.